What are omnichannel contact center solutions?

 The answer?
 Customer service representatives.
 Due to their position on the front lines, agents are the ones interacting with existing and potential customers.
 In order to do their jobs well (and provide the type of customer experience that inspires loyalty and trust), it’s critical for agents to feel fulfilled in their roles.
+Research shows that happy employees are more productive.
 Let’s take a look at a few ways to increase agent job satisfaction in the call center:

 Ongoing training & support: Forget the call center for a second.
 Employees in any environment would find it hard to thrive without proper training, coaching, and support from management.
 After all, what’s the motivation for employees to succeed without feedback and direction on the work they’re already doing?